 *The model presented in this document reflects the work of Kevin Cameron, Director for the Canadian Centre for Threat and Risk Assessment.

-A student threat risk assessment will be initiated when behaviours include, but are not limited to:
+A student threat risk assessment may be initiated when behaviours include, but are not limited to:

 Each school has a multi-disciplinary team.
-The team consists of an administrator, a police officer, a school support person (psychologist, student services/attendance counsellor, guidance counsellor) and additional people that may include community resources.
+The team consists of an administrator, a police officer, a school support person (psychologist, mental heath counsellor, guidance counsellor) and additional people that may include community resources.

-Users of technology, content, and technology services will follow the Appropriate Use of Digital Technology, Content, and Services Policy and procedure.
+Users of technology, content, and technology services will follow the Appropriate Use of Digital Technology and Technology Services procedure.

-Users will access school board digital technology, content, and services for educational purposes by:
+Users will access school board technology and technology services for educational purposes by:

 No user may disrupt other users or compromise the functionality of the school board network by: